Applying for a Hardship License in Florida

 Applying for a Hardship License Is a 3 Step Process

 1) You MUST sign up for DUI school, Level 1, with the Northeast Florida Safety Counsel (for Jacksonville, Nassau, Clay, and St. Johns Counties).
-Below is a link to the Northeast Florida Safety Council’s webpage.
+Here is a link to the Northeast Florida Safety Council’s webpage.
 Their website provides you with information on how to sign up for DUI school and what documents you will need when you go in person.
-They are located at 1725 Art Museum Drive, Jacksonville, FL 32207.
+They are located at 1725 Art Museum Drive, Jacksonville, FL 32207 and the phone (904) 399-3119.

 - Please note, they will want your complete arrest and booking report, which you likely will not have.
 You can get it from a police station in the county where you were arrested.
 We request them online for our clients, and get them within 1 day or so.